Related: Code coverage Coveralls.io setup

 |Gitlab||Mac, Linux, Windows|

-Travis-CI can compile in almost any language, across operation system versions and compiler versions.
+Travis-CI can compile in almost any language, for Mac and Linux, with various compiler versions.

 Here are a few categories of simple multi-platform builds.